DanielsSim/site/notes_reviews/markets_theory_and_application.md

 So TCE is not like a natural law that tells you what solution _has_ to emerge, but gives a robust framework for understanding reality nontheless.
 It allows you to think on how the structure may change if transaction costs changes.
 Typically, TCE gets applied to company structures (e.g., the automotive supply chain discussions we discussed above), but [this primer to the topic in German](http://schneider-dietram.de/wp-content/uploads/2017/11/Transaktionskostentheorie-1.pdf) closes by discussing how relationships have evolved in recent decades: By better birth control, transaction costs for sexual exchange have been lowered and thus the typical exchange structure is shifting from very hierarchical structures (marriage, closely tied-together families) to more market-like structures (dating, polyamory, ...).
 I don't think we should take this example very serious, but it's a fun one nonetheless.

-Summary for part two: When you move

-## Part 3: applied market mechanisms
+## Part 3: Applied Market Mechanisms

 Since my personal target for reading up on all of this was to get better intuitions on how markets should behave, let's close here by discussing a few examples.
 This serves as a playground for me to lay out my own thinking and I'm very open to corrections and comments.
 Even less than the rest of this post, this here is not "things I'm already certain of" but for laying out my understanding.